San Diego Rabbi Yisroel Goldstein Was One Of The Chabad Of Poway Members Shot During Services

 Services were interrupted with gunfire today at the Chabad of Poway synagogue outside San Diego, California.
-Tonight, the last night of Passover was marked reportedly with one death and three injuries, which included Rabbi Yisroel Goldstein.
+Tonight, the last night of Passover was reportedly marked with one death and three injuries, which included Rabbi Yisroel Goldstein.

 The Los Angeles Times is reporting that a white male holding a semi-automatic weapon entered the sanctuary.
-Minoo Anvari, whose husband was attending the service said that it was a lone gunman attacking the Chabad of Poway congregation stated that “One guy was shooting at everybody and cursing.”
+Minoo Anvari, whose husband was attending the service, said that it was a lone gunman attacking the Chabad of Poway congregation.

 Rabbi Yisroel Goldstein, who was leading the service, was shot in the hand, losing two fingers, but reportedly continued his sermon, telling the congregation to stay strong.

-Anvari, who stood outside the synagogue, waiting to see her husband shared a message from the congregation.
+Anvari, who stood outside the synagogue, waiting to see her husband, shared a message from the congregation.

 “One message from all of us in our congregation is that we are standing together, we are getting stronger.
 Never again.
 You can’t break us.
 We are strong.”

-Cantor Caitlin Bromberg of Ner Tamid Synagogue, located down the street from Chabad of Poway said that she and her congregation learned of the shooting at the end of their Passover service.
+Cantor Caitlin Bromberg of Ner Tamid Synagogue, located down the street from Chabad of Poway, said that she and her congregation learned of the shooting at the end of their Passover service.
 She explained at the end of this holy day, they headed down the street to see if they could help.

 “We are horrified and upset, and we want them to know we are thinking of them.
-The message of the final day of Passover is to be looking forward to … the time when all the world will be at peace.”
+The message of the final day of Passover is to be looking forward to … the time when all the world will be at peace,” Bromberg said.

 Rabbi Yisroel Goldstein, of Chabad of Poway, was injured in today’s synagogue attack according to numerous reports.